-Objective Environmental Values Tasks Performance Indicator Maximise the beneficial use of CSG water Groundwater Surface water Land Maintain the analytical reservoir model to predict the quantity and quality of water over the duration of the Project development.
+Objective Environmental Values Tasks Performance Indicator Maximise the beneficial use of CSG water GroundwaterSurface waterLand Maintain the analytical reservoir model to predict the quantity and quality of water over the duration of ATP 2059 development.
 Proportion of untreated CSG water beneficially used.
-Develop and maintain a project water balance model to optimise the size of water management infrastructure and predict changes in water quality to support the water Proportion of treated CSG water beneficially used. management strategy.
-Monitoring data which are within the appropriate guidelines for relevant water quality objectives for Prioritise water use in accordance with the hierarchy defined in the CSG Water Management Policy (DEHP 2012). the designated beneficial use.
+Develop and maintain a project water balance model to optimise the size of water management infrastructure and predict changes in water quality to support the water management strategy.
+Proportion of treated CSG water beneficially used.
+Monitoring data which are within Prioritise water use in accordance with the hierarchy defined in the CSG Water Management Policy (DEHP 2012). the appropriate guidelines for relevant water quality objectives for the designated beneficial use.
 Develop and implement a Water Quality Monitoring Program to confirm if water is fit for beneficial use.
 Determine requirement for a WTF.
-Optimise CSG water and brine management GroundwaterSurface water Maintain the analytical reservoir model to predict the quantity and quality of water over the duration of the Project development.
+Optimise CSG water and brine management GroundwaterSurface water Maintain the analytical reservoir model to predict the quantity and quality of water over the duration of ATP 2059 development.
 Results from the project water balance identifying the preferred CSG water and brine management options.
 Develop and maintain a project water balance model to optimise the size of water management infrastructure and predict changes in water quality to support the water management strategy.
 Continue to investigate opportunities for CSG water and brine management and prioritise these options in accordance with the CSG Water Management Policy (DEHP 2012).
 Undertake ongoing assessments of optimisation options for CSG water and brine management.